LaMitaOne/skia-flowmotion/README.md

 - HotTrack & HotZoom hover effects
 - Dragging selected or all free floating
 - Paging with falling animation
-- ActivationZone -> move selected to defined areas and trigger even
+- ActivationZone -> move selected to defined areas and trigger event
 - Free rotation with corner handle
 - Particle explosions on click
 - Realistic drop shadows